matejsemancik/weird-segment/README.md

 The driver IC PCB had the part number removed.
 No documentation found on internets, apart from something [similar](http://www.ledlight-components.com//photo/ledlight-components/document/13097/DL3-2532RB-6.pdf).

+### Installation
+Clone the repo and copy over the `lib/WeirdSegment` folder with the actual library.
 ### Usage
 ``` cpp